nginxinc/nginx-s3-gateway/README.md

-                                 with support for hiding secrets using Docker's Buildkit Dockerfile.latest-njs            Dockerfile that inherits from the last build of the gateway and then builds and installs the latest version of njs from source Dockerfile.unprivileged  Dockerfiles that inherits from the last build of the gateway and makes the necessary modifications to allow running the container as a non root, unprivileged user. settings.example                 Docker env file example standalone_ubuntu_oss_install.sh install script that will install the gateway as a Systemd service test.sh                          test launcher
+                                 with support for hiding secrets using Docker's Buildkit Dockerfile.latest-njs            Dockerfile that inherits from the last build of the gateway and then builds and installs the latest version of njs from source Dockerfile.unprivileged          Dockerfile that inherits from the last build of the gateway and makes the necessary modifications to allow running the container as a non root, unprivileged user. package.json                     Node.js package file used only for generating JSDoc settings.example                 Docker env file example standalone_ubuntu_oss_install.sh install script that will install the gateway as a Systemd service test.sh                          test launcher